sebaxakerhtc/ipxe-simple/Readme.md

 ## Step 2: Edit files

-### You can change the commands to edit config files, add/or remove packages, add/or remove files, etc.
+### You can change the commands to edit config files, add/or remove packages, files, etc.
 - a.
 You can comment out "make efi" commands to save your time if you don't need them.
 - b.
 You can comment out settings "sed -i..." if you don't need them.
 - c.
 You can edit/add/or remove batch files.